wendy260310/.vim/README.md

 # .vim
-vim configuration file for daily use
+vim configuration file for daily use,
-This configuration file mainly comes from the book  Hacking Vim 7.2
+This configuration file mainly comes from the book  <strong>Hacking Vim 7.2</strong>